denten-books/plain-text/2-device.md

 mechanism, also at the core of meaning making in mathematics.
 "If I show you the mechanism behind the [watch] dial, you will be able to predict the movement of the hour hand for any given movement of the minute hand," Wittgenstein writes.
-"And you will not be sceptical."
-Yet even there, we would be making an assumption about a mechanism that *functions well*.
-"For instance, I may drop the clock" Wittgenstein explains, "so that the machinery is broken, or a lighting may strike it [@wittgenstein_wittgensteins_1976, 195].
-How are we to know if the mechanism functions properly or not?
-For that we would need "a picture" or some sort of schematics that describe what the proper mechanism should look like.
+But once again, how do we know if the mechanism is functioning properly?
+For example, I may drop the clock, Wittgenstein explains, "so that the machinery is broken, or a lighting may strike it [@wittgenstein_wittgensteins_1976, 195].
+The check the mechanism for damage we need "a picture," a diagram, or some sort of schematics that describe what the properly functional mechanism looks like.
 The mechanism is in fact itself a type of a symbol for the perfected behavior of the sort that we expect.
-Where we tried to find the mechanism behind the symbol, we found also the symbol behind the mechanism.
-Once again we struggle to complete the circuit of interpretation between intent and effect, which never quite manage to explain and to verify each other.
+We can compare the broken clock with a clock that works, for example.
+Where we tried to find the mechanism behind the symbol, we find also the symbol behind the mechanism.
+But also we again struggle to complete the circuit of interpretation between intent and effect, which never quite manage to explain and to verify each other.
+How do we know that our "gold standard" working clock is itself functioning properly?
+We are faced with a series of receding analogies.

 In his lectures on mathematics, Wittgenstein never finds a way out of this conundrum.
 The foundations of mathematics rely on some such mutually dependent